Knowledge base

 - Enter the password to log in to your account.

-In case of trouble
+In case of a problem

-- Enter the username and the usual and correct password.
+- Enter the username and correct password.

-- Follow the procedure to the end and wait:
+- Follow the procedure to the end and be patient:

 Preamble